MS-Mix: Sentiment-Guided Adaptive Augmentation for Multimodal Sentiment Analysis: Related Work

 \subsection{Mixup-based Augmentation}

-To mitigate data scarcity and enhance generalization, data augmentation techniques—particularly Mixup and its variants—have been extensively adopted in DL \cite{kim2020puzzle, automix, adautomix, SUMIX2024, jin2024survey}.
+Mixup and its variants have been widely adopted in DL \cite{puzzlemix, automix, SUMIX2024, jin2024survey, fu2025advmixup}.
 The original Mixup method \cite{vanilla_mixup} operates in the input space by generating virtual samples through linear interpolation between two randomly selected data points and their corresponding labels.
-This simple yet effective strategy encourages models to behave linearly across classes and improves robustness.
-Subsequent extensions such as Manifold Mixup \cite{manifoldmix} generalize the interpolation operation to hidden representations, further enhancing the smoothness of decision boundaries.
-Similarly, in the latent space, the Mixup-Transformer \cite{sun2020mixup} encodes a sentence using a Transformer and then linearly interpolates the representations to generate mixed samples for classification.
-In recent state-of-the-art approaches \cite{automix, adautomix, SUMIX2024}, mixing strategies are no longer manually designed based on prior knowledge or saliency information but instead adaptively generate mixed samples using learnable mixing ratios and feature representations in an end-to-end manner.
+This simple yet effective strategy encourages models to behave linearly across classes.
+Subsequent extensions, such as Manifold Mixup \cite{manifoldmix}, generalize the interpolation operation to hidden representations, further enhancing the smoothness of decision boundaries.
+In the latest work, AdvMixUp \cite{fu2025advmixup} introduces a sample-dependent, feature-level interpolation mask generated by a compact Mask Generator, optimized via adversarial training to produce challenging "hard" mixed samples near decision boundaries.
+Recent state-of-the-art approaches \cite{automix, SUMIX2024, fu2025advmixup} adaptively generate mixed samples using learnable mixing ratios and feature representations in an end-to-end manner.

 In the multimodal domain, several works have extended Mixup to leverage cross-modal interactions.
-For instance, MultiMix \cite{multimix} performs independent Mixup operations within each modality and integrates the augmented representations through late fusion.
-VLMixer \cite{2022vlmixer} integrates cross-modal CutMix \cite{2019cutmix} with contrastive learning to convert uni-modal text inputs into multi-modal representations of text and image, thereby improving instance-level alignment across modalities.
-To enhance robustness against missing modalities, Lin et al. \cite{lin2024adapt} proposed Multi-Modal Mixup ($M^3$ixup), which extends mixup to both representation and contrastive loss levels for improved cross-modal alignment and dynamics capture.
-More recently, as an improvement of MultiMix, $\mathcal{P}$owMix \cite{powmix} introduced a weight-aware mixing strategy that dynamically modulates mixing coefficients based on the estimated importance of each modality, enabling more flexible and effective multimodal augmentation.
+For instance, MultiMix \cite{multimix} performs independent Mixup operations within each modality.
+VLMixer \cite{2022vlmixer} integrates cross-modal Mixup with contrastive learning to convert unimodal text inputs into multimodal representations.
+To enhance robustness to missing modalities, $M^3$ixup \cite{lin2024adapt} extends mixup to both the representation and contrastive loss levels to improve cross-modal alignment and the capture of dynamics.
+Recently, building on MultiMix, $\mathcal{P}$owMix \cite{powmix} introduced a weight-aware mixing strategy that dynamically modulates the mixing coefficients based on the estimated importance of each modality.